 Varicose veins are a very common condition in the United States and affect approximately 15 percent of men and approximately 25 percent of women.

-Is it only a cosmetic concern?
 For many men and women, varicose veins and spider veins (these are the smaller and more common variation of varicose veins) makes them feel less attractive.
-However, it's important to note that for others, varicose veins cause aching pain and discomfort.
-This condition may lead to serious problems if not treated.
-Moreover, varicose veins may also serve as an indication that the individual is at a higher risk of other disorders of the circulatory system.
+However, it's important to note that for others, varicose veins cause aching pain and discomfort, for these people, vein extraction may be necessary.
+Varicose veins may lead to serious problems if not treated, and also serve as an indication that you are at a higher risk of other disorders of the circulatory system.

 As with many other health related issues, self-help measures work well for prevention; compression stockings and changing certain aspects in one's lifestyle.